 NanoLogix technology provides live-cell rapid detection and identification dramatically faster than Flow Cytometry and traditional Petri culture methods.
 Additionally, in contrast to other fast methods such as Polymerase Chain Reaction (PCR), our technology does not require large investments in equipment or personnel training.

-Based on advancements in Petri dish technology, our N-Assay and new Rapid Virus Assay technologies are simple, easy to use and portable.
+Our N-Assay and new Rapid Virus Assay technologies are simple, easy to use and portable.
 They provide a more accurate, cost-effective alternative to PCR and Flow Cytometry.